Online Cardiology Certificate Programs with Training Information

 Cardiologists are medical doctors who must complete medical school and residency training before working with patients.
-However, students can find training programs to become a cardiology technician or technologist a certificate and associate degree program in cardiology technology.
-Due to the hands-on nature of the programs, online options are not typically available.
+Students can find certificate and associate's degree programs to become cardiology technicians or technologists, but due to the hands-on nature of the training, online options are not typically available.

 Overview of an On-Campus Cardiology Technician Certificate Program